Ohio has been in quarantine lockdown since April 1.

 We’re finishing up our books and regular curriculum and we are getting bored.

 If it were winter, we probably wouldn’t do much different.
 Since we’re finishing up our formal lessons for the year and heading towards summer, we have to find creative ways to occupy our time.
 We used to do formal school year-round, but the kids like to have a month or so of a break these last few years.
 It’s becoming very hard with everything canceling through summer now.

 I’ve never liked the word “homeschooling” because how we learn and live looks so little like school.

 We just live life, learn what’s interesting, focus on fun activities and skills.
 We can do and learn the things we’ve only talked about and never found the time.

 Academics are not as important as relationship.

 We’re disappointed with all the neighborhood kids playing together like they’re on holiday.
-We wonder what their family’s narrative is for why school and work are canceled, stores are closed.
+We wonder what their family’s narrative is for why school and work are canceled, stores are closed, people wearing masks.
 Do they think this is a hoax?
-Those public school kids and parents are exposing all those families while we the homeschoolers are following the rules and social distancing from everyone who doesn’t live in our house.
+Those public and private school kids and parents are exposing all those families while we the homeschoolers are following the rules and social distancing from everyone who doesn’t live in our house.
 It’s very frustrating.

-My kids haven’t been out in over a month.
+My kids haven’t been out since March.
 I see lots of children in stores with their parents and while I realize child care is often an issue, I worry they’re being exposed or exposing others to illness.